makrai/notes/sowa00-kr-logic-philo-comp-found.md

 ## Exercises

 * The two basic notations used for logic are
   * predicate calculus and
-  * conceptual graphs.
+  * conceptual graphs
     * two-dimensional form of logic that is based on the semantic networks of AI and the logical graphs of C. S. Peirce

-## Organization.
+## Organization

-* Chapter 1 introduces logic through a historical survey, ranging from Aristodes syllogisms to the modern graphic and algebraic systems.
-The details of the predicate calculus and conceptual graph notations are summarized in Appendix A.
+1. logic, a historical survey, ranging from Aristodes syllogisms to the modern graphic and algebraic systems.
+The details of the predicate calculus and conceptual graph notations are summarized in Appendix A
-* Chapter 2, which is the most philosophical in the book, introduces ontology, the study of existence.
+2. philosophical: introduces ontology, the study of existence
-  * Ontology defines the categories of things that are expressed in the predicates of predicate logic, the slots in frames, the tables of a database, or the classes of an object-oriented system.
+  * Ontology defines the categories of things that are expressed in the predicates of predicate logic, the slots in frames, the tables of a database, or the classes of an object-oriented system
-* Chapter 3 introduces the principles of knowledge representation and their role in adapting logic and ontology to the task of constructing computable models
+3. principles of knowledge representation adapting logic and ontology to the task of constructing computable models
-* Chapter 4 presents methods for representing dynamically changing processes and events.
-Petri nets and dataflow graphs
+4. methods for representing dynamically changing processes and events.
+  * Petri nets and dataflow graphs
-* Chapter 5 shows how purpose and context affect knowledge representation and the various theories of modal and intentional logic.
+5. how purpose and context affect knowledge representation and the
+  * various theories of modal and intentional logic
-* Chapter 6, on "knowledge soup," stresses the limitations of logic.
-It discusses the vague, uncertain, unanalyzed, and often inconsistent mix of facts, opinions, and rules of thumb that people have in their heads.
+6. on "knowledge soup,": the limitations of logic
+  * the vague, uncertain, unanalyzed, and often inconsistent mix of facts, opinions, and rules of thumb that people have in their heads
-* Chapter 7 discusses the problems of knowledge sharing and the ongoing efforts related to the ANSI and ISO projects on ontology and conceptual schemes.
-It illustrates critical issues in using logic-based techniques to facilitate communication and interoperabiUty of heterogeneous computer systems.
+7. knowledge sharing and the ongoing efforts related to the ANSI and ISO projects on ontology and conceptual schemes
+   * critical issues in using logic-based techniques to facilitate communication and interoperability of heterogeneous computer systems

 # ONE Logic i
 1.1 Historical Background